superfly/docs/reference/extensions_api.html.md

 ### Authentication and Request Signing

-Given the high privilege afforded to us by your platform, we sign all HTTP requests made to provider APIs using SHA-256 HMAC, using a shared secret.
+Given the high privilege afforded to us by your platform, we sign all requests with a shared secret and a SHA256 HMAC.
 We require that providers verify these signatures.

 All requests are accompanied by an `X-Signature` header containing the HMAC of the request contents: the query string for `GET` and `DELETE` requests, and the request body for `POST` and `PATCH` requests.

 We add the following parameters to help you verify the authenticity of requests.
-We recommend at least verifying that URL matches the request URL.
+We recommend at least verifying that the signed URL matches the request URL.

 ```
 timestamp: A UNIX epoch timestamp value